learn-co-curriculum/phase-1-method-types/README.md

 square.area; // => 25
 ```

-Since `area` is only calculated in the beginning, if `sideLength` is modified,
+If `area` is only calculated in the beginning and `sideLength` is then modified,
 `area` will no longer be accurate.

 ## Define `set` Keyword in JavaScript Class Context

-Using `get` to create a pseudo-prototype is only half the story, since it is
+Using `get` to create a pseudo-property is only half the story, since it is
 only used for retrieving data from an instance.
 To change data, we have `set`.

+The `set` keyword allows us to write a method that interacts like a property
+being assigned a value.
+By adding it in conjunction with a `get`, we can
+create a 'reassignable' pseudo-property.

-In the previous section we used `get` in the `Square` `class`:
+For example, in the previous section we used `get` in the `Square` `class`:

 ```js
 class Square {